 While both arsenate and arsenite are harmful to health, arsenite is particularly dangerous – and typically, it’s also more difficult to remove from water.

 Arsenate is easier to eliminate from water because it oxidizes in the presence of free chlorine or a similar oxidant.

 🩺 Health Risks Associated With Arsenic in Drinking Water

-Long-term exposure to arsenic in drinking water may have a number of health problems.
+Long-term exposure to arsenic in drinking water may contribute to a number of health concerns.

-According to the WHO, some of the health problems of arsenic exposure or consumption include:
+According to the WHO, some of the health issues associated with arsenic exposure or consumption include:

 - Cancer in the bladder, lung and kidney cancer, and skin lesions